 Is it legal to sell a house with asbestos, and do you have to disclose the presence of asbestos to buyers?

 It is legal to sell a house with asbestos.
-However, no matter where you live in the US, you must disclose that your house has asbestos before selling it.
+However, no matter where you live in the US, you must disclose that your house has asbestos before selling it and it will take the buyer some significant cost and work to remedy it.
 Some parts of the country even require all homes to be tested for asbestos before entering the real estate market.